 Dr. Roland Rios, Director of Technology

-Jeannine Freeman, Instructional Technology Specialist
+Jeannine Freeman, former Instructional Technology Specialist

 Listen to Roland and Jeannine's podcast